JabRef/jabref/docs/decisions/0043-show-merge-dialog-when-importing-a-single-pdf.md

   which is undesirable for power-users.
 * Bad, because it is a dialog.
 If lots of PDFs are imported, then there will be lots of dialogs, which might be too daunting to process manually.

+### Open a merge dialog with all candidates if a single PDF is imported.

+- If a single PDF is imported, then open a merge dialog.
+- If several PDFs are imported, merge candidates for each PDF automatically.

+* Good, because it combines the best of the other two options: Allow bopth for PDF batch-processing and for fine-grained control.

 <!-- markdownlint-disable-file MD004 -->